maniospas/pygrank/docs/basics/postprocessors.md

 functional chain pattern `algorithm = filter >> postprocessor`.

-An list of ready-to-use postprocessors can be found [here](../generated/postprocessors.md).
+A list of ready-to-use postprocessors can be found [here](../generated/postprocessors.md).
 Simpler ones perform normalization, for example to enforce the maximal or the sum of node scores to be 1.
 There also exist thresholding schemes, which can be used